jordifierro/android-base/README.md

 Specification summary:

+* App boilerplate (users, settings, info...)
 * Notes app example.
 * MVP Clean Architecture.
 * Dependency Inversion (Dagger 2 and Butterknife).
 * Reactive Programming (RxJava and RxAndroid).
 * RESTful client with version, language and authentication (Retrofit).
-* Whole app unit tested (Espresso, Mockito and Dagger 2).
+* Full unit testing coverage (Espresso, Mockito and Dagger 2).
 * Other patterns and good practices.
 * Continuous Integration system.
+* Scripts to reset project.

 Here is its counterpart server api from where this app consumes the data -> [rails-api-base](https://github.com/jordifierro/rails-api-base)